Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 These three forms are as follows:
 Token form, numeric form, string form.

+Token form and numeric form are very similar, and how we recognize them from each other is to watch for how they start.

 I describe these forms as for abanascii.
 For other CEDs, please refer to their documentation to see how nodes are